-Our SIPs are generally delivered by tractor trailer truck.
+Our SIPs are almost always delivered by tractor trailer truck.
 The panels are stacked on a flatbed trailer with tarps over them.
-Typically, the panels are unloaded with a machine with forks or a crane at the owner's expense.
-We bring a crane and a material handler when we install your panels.
+Typically, the panels are unloaded with an all-terrain fork lift.
+This fork lift is the responsibility of the home owner.
 The truck driver allows for 2 hours unloading.
 Anything after 2 hours is billed at \$90 per hour.